Abstract: An abbreviated summary (typically 1 page) of a research proposal.

 Indirect Cost: Those cost that are incurred by a project that cannot be clearly identified and assigned to that project

-Also known as Indirect Cost, Overhead
+Also known as F&A, or Overhead

 Intellectual Property: A property interest, granted by the Government, which gives a person or entity ownership of the intellectual creations that it develops and the ability to exclude others from using or copying such creations.
 Types of intellectual property include patents, copyrights, trademarks and trade secrets.